 Grinding or clenching your teeth can be caused by an uneven bite or other malocclusions, but increased stress levels can contribute to this behavior.
 With the ongoing global pandemic, many individuals are experiencing more stress and therefore exacerbated teeth grinding.

 This habit, known as bruxism, can hurt your teeth and jaw over time.
-Dr. Philip Bald, a dentist in Leland, NC, describes how TMJ treatment can help you fight painful symptoms of teeth grinding.
+Dr. Josh Heinsheimer, a dentist in Leland, NC, describes how TMJ treatment can help you fight the painful symptoms of teeth grinding.